Migration to v2

 To simplify partial updates to settings and styles, new utility functions have been added to their respective hooks.

-• Benefit: This offers a more convenient way to make targeted modifications compared to retrieving the full state, manually merging, and then using a replace function.
+header.titlein settings without affecting other settings, or update onlychatWindow.backgroundColorwithout altering other styles.
+The provided partial object will be merged with the existing state. - Benefit: This offers a more convenient way to make targeted modifications compared to retrieving the full state, manually merging, and then using a

 // To change only the bot avatar and header title: